domenic/blog.domenic.me/source/_posts/2012-10-14-youre-missing-the-point-of-promises.markdown

 *This post originally appeared [as a gist](https://gist.github.com/domenic/3889970).
 Since then, the development of Promises/A+ has made its emphasis on the Promises/A spec seem somewhat outdated.*

+*Contrary to some mistaken statements on the internet, the problems with jQuery's promises explained here are not fixed in recent versions; as of 2.1 beta 1 they have all the same problems outlined here, and according to one jQuery core team member, [they will forever remain broken][broken-promises], in the name of backward compatibility.*

 **Promises** are a software abstraction that makes working with asynchronous operations much more pleasant.
 In the most basic definition, your code will move from continuation-passing style: